vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-customizing-the-header-and-footer-blocks-by-page.md

 }
 ```

-It is possible, however, that you **don't want new configurations**, but rather want to **delete** the blocks from the template.
+It is possible, however, that you do not want new configurations, but rather want to remove the blocks from the template.
 In such a scenario, you need to declare the desired blocks and leave the `children` blank, as shown in the following example:

 ```json
 {